 Apart from your head, it's also important to protect your whole body from injuries in case you're thrown across the ground after a high-impact collision.

 Start by wearing body armor.
+For full side protection IIIA+ vests you definitely need to check out.
 Most motorcycle jackets you can find in the market today provide ample padding that reduces open wound injuries significantly.
 In case you are not a speedster, you can settle for a synthetic or mesh jacket.

 Elbow pads, knee pads, and gloves seem like optional accessories, but they can help decrease your risk factor by a certain amount.
 Motorcycle gloves, for instance, allow you to firmly grip the handlebars on top of protecting your hands when you need to break your fall.